 Contraindications: Any pharmaceutical drugs, especially SSRIs because of St. John’s wort.
 Ashwagandha is contra indicated with hyper thyroid.

 There is, unfortunately, a lack of scientific knowledge surrounding the medicinal properties of plants compared with mainstream drugs, however, what we do have is some strong traditional knowledge.
 I think it is best to research over multiple traditional sources when deciding to test a medicinal plant on yourself or others.
 If there are many different herbalists seemingly independently suggesting a plant is good for something, this is of course a good sign.

 It is important to remember that herbs may interact with drugs, sometimes in a dangerous manner so this must be properly researched or a doctor consulted.
 However, sometimes herbs may help get a person off drugs, so it may work both ways.
-In my own practice, I have been able to safely remove myself from the drug, lyrica, using herbs like American skullcap and ashwagandha.
 Some medicinal herbs have specific contra indications like panax ginseng and high blood pressure, that are good to know about.
 However, as for the herbs described on this site, the truth is they are safer than drugs when used correctly.
-It is a widespread misbelief they are dangerous or ineffective.
+It is a widespread misbelief they are dangerous or ineffective when used correctly.

 David Winston: https://www.herbalstudies.net/_media/resources/library/HarmonyRemedies(1).pdf

 Cautions and contraindications